Vanderbilt Commodores men's soccer

 The Vanderbilt Commodores men's soccer represented Vanderbilt University in NCAA Division I men's college soccer competitions.
 The Commodores played as an associate member of the Missouri Valley Conference through 2005.

-The program was dropped in 2006.
+The program was born in 1973 and was dropped in 2006.
 The college cited Title IX as the reason for its decision.
-However, supporters of the team and some experts on the legislation say this was not necessary.
+However, supporters of the team and some experts on the legislation said this was not necessary.
+The decision caused outcry, with soccer players making petitions to resurrect the program.
+It was also revealed that men's soccer had low costs of operation.